The 7 Best Cutting Boards to Buy in 2020

 This cutting board is available in five different sizes and seven different colors.
 While we preferred the 18" x 12" size, it may be too large to fit in a standard dishwasher.
 Lastly, a built-in hook on the board allows for easy storage—simply hang it on a wire shelf or a wall-mounted hanger in your kitchen.

 Buy it: San Jamar Saf-T-Grip Cutting Board, $18; Amazon.com

 Runner-Up: OXO Good Grips Carving & Cutting Board

-Rachel noted that the larger size (21" x 14.5") of this cutting board helped her stay organized during prepping.
+Rachel noted that the larger size of this cutting board helped her stay organized during prepping.
 However, storage may be an issue for this board in smaller kitchens.
 It probably won't fit in your dishwasher either, but it can easily be scrubbed and rinsed in your sink.

-Buy It: OXO Good Grips Carving & Cutting Board, $25; Amazon.com
+Buy it: OXO Good Grips Utility Cutting Board, $18; Amazon.com

 Best Budget Buy: Dexus Heavy Duty Grippmat Flexible Cutting Board